mmantyla/mmantyla.github.io/mini-slr-for-thesis/mini-slr-steps.md

 - Identify and summarize the research gaps.
 What remains unknown about the topic?

-### Step 3: Write a Report
+### Step 4: Write a Report
-Include contents of Steps 1 and 2.
+Include contents of Steps 1, 2, and 3.

 ## Master's Thesis Considerations
-The reports you've produced in Tasks 1 - 5 should be incorporated into your Master's thesis.
-However, it's not necessary to include every detail.
+The report contents you've produced in Tasks 1 - 5 should be incorporated into your Master's thesis.
+However, it is not necessary to include every detail.
 Consider using a refined version of the reports for your thesis.